skunkteam/types/markdown/types.basetypeimpl.withconstraint.md

 ## Remarks

 Creates a brand.
-By creating a branded type, we ensure that TypeScript will consider this a seperate type, see [Branded](./types.branded.md) for more information.
+By creating a branded type, we ensure that TypeScript will consider this a separate type, see [Branded](./types.branded.md) for more information.